microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

-7. You will now be prompted to enter the resource group name in the Cloud Shell
+7. You will now be prompted to enter the resource group name in the Azure Cloud Shell.

 ![Enter the resource group name](media/RG-Name-Screen10.png)

-8. Pass the final set of authentication codes provided on the Cloud Shell
+8. Pass the final set of authentication codes provided on the Azure Cloud Shell.

 ![Authentication link and device code](media/Device-Authentication-Screen7b.png)